 Additionally, architectural photographers may do their work as freelance artists or they may be employed by architecture firms to get pictures of their work.

 It is not set in stone that this type of photographer has to be trained as an architect or a photographer.
 Some may have a little background training in either of these fields, and others may have a lot.

 Famous architectural photographers have risen to fame through the years for a variety of reasons.
-Perhaps the three main reasons are:
+Perhaps the three main ones are:

-Top 10 best architecture photographers of all time
+Top 10 famous architecture photographers of all time

 This list includes the best photographers from both early and contemporary periods.
 It highlights some of the top talents since the advent of architectural photography as an art form.